 \section{Introduction}

 Boosted by applications in different areas such as biology, medicine, computer vision and road traffic forecasting, the problem of curve registration and, more particularly, some aspects of this problem related to nonparametric and semiparametric estimation, have been explored in a number of recent statistical studies.
-In this context, the model used for deriving statistical inference assumes that the input data consist of a finite collection of noisy signals possessing the following feature: Each input signal is obtained from a given signal, termed mean template or structural pattern, by a parametric deformation and by adding a white noise.
-In what follows, we will refer to this as the ``deformed mean template'' model.
-The main difficulties for developing statistical inference in this problem are caused by the nonlinearity of the deformations and the fact that not only the deformations but also the mean template that was used to generate the observed data are unknown.
+In this context, the model used for deriving statistical inference represents the input data as a finite collection of noisy signals such that each input signal is obtained from a given signal, termed mean template or structural pattern, by a parametric deformation and by adding a white noise.
+Hereafter, we refer to this as the \textit{deformed mean template} model.
+The main difficulties for developing statistical inference in this problem are caused by the nonlinearity of the deformations and the fact that not only the deformations but also the mean template used to generate the observed data are unknown.

-While the problems of estimating the mean template, the deformations and some other related objects have been thoroughly investigated in recent years, the question of the adequacy of modeling the available data by the aforementioned semiparametric model has received little attention.
+While the problems of estimating the mean template and the deformations was thoroughly investigated in recent years, the question of the adequacy of modeling the available data by the deformed mean template model received little attention.
 By the present work, we intend to fill this gap by introducing a nonparametric goodness-of-fit testing framework that allows us to propose a measure of appropriateness of a deformed mean template model.
 To this end, we focus our attention on the case where the only allowed deformations are translations and propose a measure of goodness-of-fit based on the $p$-value of a chi-squared test.

-In full generality, the mathematical formulation of the ``deformed mean template'' model is the following.
-We are given a sample of size $n$ of noisy signals $\{Y_m;m=1,\ldots,n\}$ having common structural pattern $f$, that is